Liu-Zhonglin/pbn-melanoma-project/README.md

-# Optimal Temporal Control of Melanoma Immunotherapy Resistance
+# PBN-RL-XAI Pipeline for Discovering Temporal Intervention Strategies in Melanoma Immunotherapy Resistance

 This repository contains the complete source code, models, and reproducible analysis pipelines for
 **"A PBN-RL-XAI Framework for Discovering a 'Hit-and-Run' Therapeutic Strategy in Melanoma"**